michaeldacanay/SlashV2/README.md

 - Chrome Extension using the functionalities of Slash API
 - An iOS or Android application.
 - Add a login feature to store user history to provide features like bookmarking, price drop alerts, and many more.
-- Use the stored history to provide personalized product recommendations and deal alerts based on user's preferences.
+- Use the stored history to provide personalized product recommendations and deal alerts based on user preferences.